View allAll Photos Tagged LowAngleView

 © All rights reserved.
 You may not use this photo in website, blog or any other media without my explicit permission.

-The Bodi (or Meen) tribe lives close to the Omo River in southern Ethiopia (Omo Valley) and has the Mursi tribe as south neighbor and Konso at north; It is a pastoral and agricultural tribe, thus livestock plays a large role in the tribe; Along the banks of the river, they cultivate sorghum, maize and coffee;
+The Bodi (or Meen) ethnic group live close to the Omo River in southern Ethiopia and have the Mursi tribe as south neighbor and Konso at north.
+They are pastoralists and agriculturalists, thus livestock plays a large role in the tribe.
+Along the banks of the river, they cultivate sorghum, maize and coffee.

-For their new year in June, called Kael, Bodi men consume large amounts of blood and milk to become overweight; This tradition measures the body fat of a contestant; Each family or clan is allowed to present an unmarried contestant; The winner of this contest is awarded great fame by the tribe; The women in the tribe wear goatskin skirts and have a plug inserted into their chin; Most of them are now Christians;
+For their new year in June, called Kael, Bodi men are overweight because they consume large amounts of blood and milk.
+This is a tradition that measures the body fat of a contestant.
+Each family or clan is allowed to enter an unmarried contestant.
+The winner of this contest is awarded great fame by the tribe.
+The women in the tribe wear goatskin skirts and have a plug inserted into their chin.
+Most of them are now Christians.
+In Hana

-In Hana Mursi, the main town of the Bodis, the government plans to settle 300 000 people from all over Ethiopia over the next few years; Along with the workers and soldiers, AIDS and Hepatitis B are coming too; The Bodi tribespeople do not want to give up their traditions and their land to allow the new sugar cane plantations irrigated by the water of Gibe 3 dam, and live in the settlements planned by the government
+Mursi, the main town of the Bodis, the government plans to settle 300 000 people from all over Ethiopia over the next few years into the area.
+Along with the workers and soldiers, AIDS and Hepatitis B are coming too.
+They do not want to give up their traditions and their land to allow the new sugar cane plantations irrigated by the water of Gibe 3 dam, and live in the settlements planned by the government.
+If the Konso attempt to set foot on their land with the support of the government, clashes will erupt predict the Bodi elders.

 © Eric Lafforgue